aeroastro/capistrano-lazy_cleanup/README.md

 require 'capistrano/lazy_cleanup'
 ```

+## What exactly does the `offloading` mean?

+On heavy application, it takes time to execute `deploy:cleanup` and `deploy:cleanup_rollback`.
+This is mainly due to heavy I/O caused by `rm -rf`.
+The kernel visits and unlink all the directories and files in old release paths.
+This costs heavy I/O as well as CPU cost.

+This gem replaces `rm -rf` with `mktemp` and `mv`.
+The old release paths are moved to temporary directory.
+Capistrano and the kernel should handle only the top directory on deployment.
+After the deployment, files in temporary directory will be eventually cleaned up by low-priorty processes provided by OS.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.